-What are the elements of sexual misconduct?
+Below we are going to fully outline the elements of sexual misconduct.

 Element One: The conduct is “Because of Sex.”
 Actionable sexual harassment requires that the complained of conduct must be because of the plaintiff’s gender, must be sever or pervasive, and must be unwelcome.
 Harassment that is neither sexual nor gender-based cannot constitute sexual harassment.
 Put differently, to establish a hostile environment claim, the complainant must show that “but for the fact of her sex, she would not have been the object of harassment.”
 Although, most cases assume that gender-based epithets are motivated by the plaintiff’s sex, some courts have recently indicated a willingness to examine the speaker’s purpose in employing such terms rather than assuming that the motivation is gender-based animus.
 Even where the motivation behind the harassment is gender neutral, however, a sexual harassment claim may lie if the method by which the harassment is carried out is motivated by the victim’s sex or exposes members of one sex to disadvantageous terms and conditions of employment when compared with members of the opposite sex.